cassidyjames/wallpapers/README.md

 ### 6. Nothing _too_ Similar

 I try to avoid having several of "the same" wallpaper, i.e. mountainscapes with the same color palette, beaches with the same composition, etc.

+## Naming Scheme

+I simply name the images what they're named on Unsplash.
+This also means you can search Unsplash for the filename to get more information about the image.